artuurog/Machine_Learning_LAB/README.md

 5. Execute a task pipeline in simulation.
 6. Deploy the same logic to a real ABB GoFa robot.
 7. Evaluate limitations and failure cases.

+## Project Presentation

+You can find the PDF with the presentation of the project [here](https://github.com/artuurog/Machine_Learning_LAB/blob/main/project_presentation.pdf).

 ## Quick links
 - [Project workflow](https://github.com/artuurog/Machine_Learning_LAB/blob/main/README.md#project-workflow)